MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P04-Building-The-Post-Cell/content.md

 > [action]
 >  Select both labels in the stack view and change their font size to 12 in the `Attribute Inspector`.

+For names that have a longer names, we have to constraint the right side of the name label to no extend longer than the stack view containing the comment and vote counts.

+> [action]
+>  Select the name label and create a right horizontal spacing constraint with a spacing of 12 from the `Add a Constrant` pop over.
+This will constraint the label to its nearest neighbor which is the horiztonal stack view.
+>
+>  Select the name label, go to the **Size Inspector** and scroll down to **Content Hugging Priority** and change the value for **Horizontal** from 251 to 250.
+This allows the name label to take up the extra horizontal space the comment label and votes label didn't take up.

 Next up is the label for the **tagline**.

 > [action]